 What is it?

 Natural Cycles is the first smartphone application (“app”) for contraception cleared by the FDA.
-Visit our advocacy fact sheet to learn more about the role politics may have played in expediting the FDA’s clearance of Natural Cycles and why consumers should think twice.
+Visit our advocacy fact sheet to learn more about its expedited clearance process and potential privacy concerns.

 Natural Cycles is a high-tech version of the classic rhythm method (also called natural family planning or the fertility awareness method) in which users track their ovulation cycles in order to avoid pregnancy.
 It is one of several dozen fertility apps available for download in the US that uses personal health information uploaded by users to predict days on which it is and isn’t safe to have unprotected sex.
 It is marketed as a new, technology-based, and “100% natural” form of contraception.
 Natural Cycles does not prevent against sexually transmitted infections.